igari/Selenium-Bootstrap/README.md

 ## Change log

 ##### v0.3.0
-- Support for Browsers on Windows
+- Support for Browsers on Windows OS
 - Added `direct` Option for selecting whether to use webdriver for the browser directly(Default: false)
 - Added `fullAuto` Option for running with downloading and installing full automatically